morrownr/USB-WiFi/Performance_Comparison.md

 Master (AP) mode Operation:
 ```
 1. Alfa AWUS036ACM
-2. Alfa AWUS026ACHM
+2. Alfa AWUS036ACHM
 3. Alfa AWUS036ACH
-None of the others are recommended for AP mode operation.
+Honorable mention: Alfa AWUS036ACS
 ```
 Note: AP mode requires a high degree of stability which depends on very good quality drivers as well as good quality hardware.
-Adapter 1 fills the bill.
+All 3 adapters do a good job with AP mode.
+Adapters 2 and 3 provide long range if that is important for your use case.
+Adapter 3 supports DFS channels in AP mode whereas adapters 1 and 2 currently do not.
+Here are the drivers for the [AWUS036ACH](https://github.com/morrownr/8812au-20210629) and the [AWUS036ACS](https://github.com/morrownr/8821au-20210708).
+Adapters 1 and 2 use in-kernel drivers which enhances their trouble free operation.

 -----